markjprice/cs11dotnet7/docs/bonus/notebooks.md

 > **Good Practice**: If you have related code split between two or more cells, remember to execute the preceding cells before executing the subsequent cells.
 At the top of the notebook, there are the following buttons: **Clear Outputs** and **Run All**.
 These are very handy because you can click one and then the other to ensure that all code cells are executed properly.

-## Using .NET Interactive Notebooks for the code in this book
+## Using Polyglot Notebooks for the code in this book

 Throughout the rest of the chapters, I will not give explicit instructions to use notebooks, but the GitHub repository for the book has solution notebooks when appropriate.
 I expect many readers will want to run my pre-created notebooks for language and library features covered in Chapters 1 to 11 that they want to see in action and learn about without having to write a complete application: